The Delorme Family

-Don and Connie Delorme: the third generation
+Don & Connie Delorme:the third generation

 Horses are another passion that we expanded on - starting a small herd of Paints in the early 1990's.
 This ranch lifestyle also included a combined total of 62 years involved with 4-H as members and leaders of the Beef, Lighthorse, Sewing, Woodworking and 4U projects.
 All of us still enjoy supporting the 4-H program as judges and clinic instructors.

 Through the years, Don and I have also been involved in the School Board, Fish and Game, Roping Club and our local community Hall.
 We don't devote a lot of time to hobbies but I enjoy sewing and Don a little hunting.
-The cattle and horses have always held our interests but we've also had our share of different pets (all for the kids you understand !!) ; sheep, goats, racoons, snakes, birds etc. Perhaps it would be easier to say what we haven't had ...
-I think we could squeeze in some minature horses yet!!

 The Family Ranch has grown and diversified and has provided a livelihood